Phase 2 Announcement

 - What should I do when someone is coming my way on a narrow path?

-First, please ensure you are wearing your mask as required at all times.
-Then seek out the nearest intersection that one of you can return to, so that neither of you will need to step off the path and potentially damage sensitive plants or root systems.
+Please seek out the nearest intersection that one of you can return to, so that you can stay distanced and neither of you will need to step off the path, potentially damaging sensitive plants or root systems.